micaelaneus/strength-as-ccoty/README.md

 Review the cards you pulled along your journey.

 1. What story do they tell?
-Journal about your takeaways.
+Write down your key takeaways.
 2. Tell us more about what you called in when you reached the meadow.
 3. Consider what meanings and associations the Lion’s Remedy token evokes in your imagination.
 Why did you find this object, as opposed to some other?
 4. How did you feel after cleaning out your purse?